Art Therapy: Meditation and Collage Activity to Stay Grounded

 When practicing meditation with children/teenagers, there are certain techniques to help them stay grounded.
 One technique is to have your child count to themselves on the inward breath and then the outward breath.
 Another technique is to have your child visualize a calming color on the inward breath.
 Both practices can be very calming and centering, and can be expanded beyond meditation.
 During confrontation, if your child imagines inhaling a calming color before speaking, the practice can help them pause before reacting.

-Art Activity: Framing your Emotions through Meditation and Collage
+Emotion-Focused Art Activity: Framing Emotions through Meditation & Collage

 The following activity is effective for all age groups.